arvigeus/AZ-204/Questions/Container Instances.md

 ---

-Question: Your organization has opted to use Azure Container Instances (ACI) to deploy an array of microservices for a new application that require large storage capacity, but must be cost effective as well.
-Which plan would you choose to ensure the best storage capacity for your Azure Container Instances?

-- [ ] Basic
-- [ ] Standard
-- [ ] Premium
-- [ ] Any of the listed
-- [x] None of the listed

-Answer: In Azure Container Instances, the concept of service plans doesn't exist, and storage is based on the container's image size and volume mounts.
-You're billed based on the resources (CPU and memory) that your containers use.

----

 Question: Suppose you have an ASP.NET Core application running within an Azure Container Instance (ACI) and your monitoring team has a unique container image loaded with their monitoring tools.
 To ensure compliance, you have been tasked with attaching a "sidecar" container (an auxiliary container that works alongside the main application container) from the same host.
 However, you must take into account that the solution should be cost-effective and require minimal changes to the current application, keeping the setup simple.
 What Azure service would you employ to realize this objective?

 - [x] ACI Container Groups